Aqueduct Racetrack

-Aqueduct Racetrack is a Thoroughbred horse racing facility and casino in the South Ozone Park and Jamaica neighborhoods of Queens, New York City, United States.
-Aqueduct is the only racetrack within New York City limits.
-Its races usually run from late October/early November through April.
+Aqueduct Racetrack was a Thoroughbred horse racing facility in the South Ozone Park and Jamaica neighborhoods of Queens, New York City, United States.
+Aqueduct was the last racetrack to operate within New York City limits.
+Its races usually ran from late October or early November through April.
+The final races were held at Aqueduct on June 28, 2026 and it remained open for simulcast horse betting at other tracks until September 7, 2026.

-The track has three courses: the main track (dirt), with a circumference of 1+1/8 mi, whose infield holds the 1 mi Main Turf Course and the Inner Turf Course, measuring 7.065 furlong.
-The track has seating capacity of 17,000 and total capacity of 40,000.
+The track had three courses: the main track (dirt), with a circumference of 1+1/8 mi, whose infield holds the 1 mi Main Turf Course and the Inner Turf Course, measuring 7.065 furlong.
+The track had seating capacity of 17,000 and total capacity of 40,000.

-The racetrack and the adjacent headquarters of the New York Racing Association (NYRA) sit on a 172 acre site controlled by the New York State Franchise Oversight Board, which leases about 72.6 acre to the Resorts World New York City casino and hotel.
+The racetrack and the adjacent headquarters of the New York Racing Association (NYRA) sat on a 172 acre site.
+The New York State Franchise Oversight Board leases about 72.6 acre of the racetrack site to the Resorts World New York City casino and hotel.

 History

 Operating near the site of a former conduit of the Brooklyn Waterworks that brought water from eastern Long Island to the Ridgewood Reservoir, Aqueduct Racetrack opened on September 27, 1894, by the Queens County Jockey Club.
 The track was named "Aqueduct" after the former Ridgewood Aqueduct.
 The facility was expanded and a new clubhouse constructed before the 1941 summer meet.

 In 1955, the Greater New York Association took over Aqueduct along with Belmont Park, Saratoga Race Course, and Jamaica Race Course, deciding to make major upgrades to Aqueduct, after which Jamaica Race Course would be sold for redevelopment as a housing project.
 Aqueduct closed in 1956, reopening September 14, 1959, after $33 million of renovations designed by noted racetrack architect Arthur Froehlich of the firm Arthur Froehlich and Associates of Beverly Hills, California.
 The Equestris Restaurant in the clubhouse opened in 1981 and was the largest restaurant in New York City at the time.
 Additional renovations were made in 2001, 2006, and 2007.

-Before 1976, the Inner Dirt Track was a turf course known as the Main Turf Course, with the present turf course being the Inner Turf Course; following the conclusion of racing in 1975 the grass on the Main Turf Course was uprooted and the Inner Dirt Track took its place to permit year-round racing.
-(In the years after Aqueduct was rebuilt in 1959 the track lay idle from early November until April 1; by 1971 this period had been reduced to from just before Christmas until March 1, around when off-track betting began in New York City, creating a demand for horse racing to be contested in the region year-round.)
+In the years after Aqueduct was rebuilt in 1959 the track lay idle from early November until April 1; by 1971 this period had been reduced to from just before Christmas until March 1, around when off-track betting began in New York City, creating a demand for horse racing to be contested in the region year-round.